aurelienlair/c-sharp-projects-container/README.md

 # C# Docker projects container

 ## Description
-the following project allows to run C# application on a Docker container with the proper ecosystem.
+the following project allows to run C# applications on a Docker container with the proper ecosystem.
 Dotnet or whatever other dependency *will not* to be installed on your host since you're going to develop [inside](https://code.visualstudio.com/docs/remote/containers) the container.

 ## Installation